Sex and Love

 Men!
 Find Out How You Can Reach Orgasm Every Time You Have Sex!

-When a man doesn't reach orgasm, it can spoil sex for both partners.
-The woman will most likely feel frustrated, worried she is not attractive, and perhaps sore from prolonged intercourse.
-And the man will probably be lacking in confidence and frustrated too!
+When a man doesn't reach orgasm, the woman will most likely feel frustrated, and the man will probably be lacking in confidence and frustrated too!

 Do You Have Delayed Ejaculation?